Virtual Animal Field Trips

 New this year:

-- Field trips slots are available morning and afternoon
+- Virtual Field trips are available Monday and Tuesday at either 10am or 11am

 Field Trips are registered through the Eventbrite website

-- Choose your Animal Field Trip session: click on morning or afternoon session to begin the registration process
+- Choose your Animal Field Trip session: click on 10:00am or 11:00am session to begin the registration process

 - Select a Date (at least 72 hours prior to when you want your program)